gtarpenning/imessage-wrapped/README.md

 pip install -e .
 ```

-This installs the package and creates the `mexport` command.
+This installs the package and creates the `imexport` command.

 ### Install Dependencies Only